SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Flashlink Frame - 3G-OE.md

 ### General Page

-Thispage contains general information about a 3G-OE module, including:
+This page contains general information about a 3G-OE module, including:

 - Type
 - Card Status